pevey/sveltekit-medusa-client/README.md

 [Documentation](https://pevey.com/sveltekit-medusa-client)

+If you are not familiar with Medusa, you can learn more on [the project web site](https://www.medusajs.com/).

-> [Medusa](https://www.medusajs.com/) is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
+> Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
 The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
 All modules are open-source and freely available on npm.

 This client is designed to be used on the server.
-Unlike the official medusa js client, this libary will not work in the browser.
+It cannot be exported to the browser.
 This means you must make your calls to your Medusa backend from your storefront server, not from the client browser.
 Calls to the library can be made from:

 * A handler in `hooks.server.js/ts`
 * A page load function in `+page.server.js/ts`